18kimn/korea-culture-critique/src/routes/posts/revisiting-the-draft/index.md

 and perspectives to learn more about the draft, its history, and its implications:

+- _Militarized Modernity and Gendered Citizenship in South Korea_,
+Seungsook Moon
-Militarized Modernity and Gendered Citizenship in South Korea, Seungsook Moon The Origins of the Korean War: Liberation and the emergence of separate regimes, 1945-1947, Bruce Cumings The Unforgiven (independent film, 2005) D.P.
-(TV series, 2021)
+- _The Origins of the Korean War: Liberation and the emergence of separate regimes, 1945-1947_, Bruce Cumings
+- _The Unforgiven_ (independent film, 2005)
+- _D.P._ (TV series, 2021)